Terry Armstrong (basketball): Recruiting

 Armstrong was a consensus four-star recruit.
 By the end of his high school career, ESPN ranked him among the top 40 players in the 2019 class.
 On October 24, 2018, Armstrong committed to play for NCAA Division I basketball for Arizona, attracted by its coaching staff and environment, as well as his team fit.
 His other top options were New Mexico and Oklahoma.

 Professional career

 South East Melbourne Phoenix (2019–2020)

 On June 19, 2019, Armstrong revealed his intentions to skip college basketball and instead play in the NBA G League or in another country.
 On July 5, he signed with the South East Melbourne Phoenix in the National Basketball League (NBL), a league based in Australia.
 Armstrong joined the team through the NBL Next Stars program, which was created in the previous year to attract NBA draft prospects to the NBL.
 In September 2019, he won the dunk contest at the NBL Blitz preseason tournament.
 Armstrong was left out of his team's rotation for much of the season.
 He made eight appearances for the Phoenix and averaged 2.2 minutes per game.
 On April 1, 2020, Armstrong declared for the 2020 NBA draft.

+KK Rogaška (2021–2022)

+On August 7, 2021, Armstrong signed with KK Rogaška of the Slovenian First League.

+KK Mladost Zemun (2022–2023)

+On August 24, 2022, Armstrong signed with KK Mladost Zemun of the Basketball League of Serbia.

+KK Metalac Valjevo (2023–present)

+On November 10, 2023, Armstrong signed with KK Metalac Valjevo of the Basketball League of Serbia.